e36/edms/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the software and how to install them.

+- Python 3.6 or greater
+- Imagemagick 6.9.7 or greater
+- PostgreSQL 9.3 or greater

+Start by installing the requirements:

 ```
-Give examples
+# pip3 install -r requirements.txt
 ```

 ### Installing